-While the 2018 Winter Olympics in PyeongChang have wrapped up, the medals will be flowing all year long in the wine world.
+The 2018 Winter Olympics in PyeongChang has wrapped up.
+However, the medals will be flowing all year long in the wine world.

-So far this year we’ve had the San Francisco Chronicle Wine Competition give out over 4000 gold, silver and bronzes while the American Fine Wine Competition announced 14 pages worth of winners.
+So far this year we’ve had the San Francisco Chronicle Wine Competition give out over 4000 gold, silver and bronzes.
+Meanwhile, the American Fine Wine Competition announced 14 pages worth of winners.
 Oh and the Winemaker Challenge International Wine Competition also gave out a hefty haul of hardware.

 Still to come:

 Finger Lakes International Wine Competition (March)

 Dan Berger’s International Wine Competition (May)